Choosing a Pre-School/Playgroup

-All are registered with Ofsted and you can see their report at the playgroup or on the Ofsted website (see the external links section below).
+All are registered with Ofsted and you can see their report on the Ofsted website (external link) or at the playgroup.

-Most take children aged between two to five years.
-Playgroups follow the foundation stage curriculum for three and four year olds.
+Most of them take children aged 2 to 5 years.
+Playgroups follow the foundation stage curriculum for 3 and 4 year olds.

 What do they cost?

-Most sessions last for two and half-hours.
+Most sessions last for 2 and half-hours.
 Prices vary and you need to contact individual groups to confirm the costs of sessions.

-Free places are available for three and four-year-old children and again you should contact individual groups for guidance.
+Free places are available for 3 and 4-year-old children and again you should contact individual groups for guidance.